Sri Lanka acting president declares emergency amid protests

 Under the emergency regulations, Wickremesinghe can authorize detentions, take possession of any property and search any premises.
 He can also change or suspend any law.

-The South Indian island nation is engulfed in an unprecedented economic crisis that has triggered political uncertainty.
+The Indian Ocean island nation is engulfed in an unprecedented economic crisis that has triggered political uncertainty.

 Sri Lanka has run short of money to pay for imports of basic necessities such as food, fertilizer, medicine and fuel for its 22 million people.
 Its rapid economic decline has been all the more shocking because before the crisis the economy had been expanding, with a growing, comfortable middle class.